ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/load-non-office365-data.md

 description: ""
 ---

-# Load non-Office 365 data into a working set
+# Load non-Office 365 data into a review set

 Not all documents that you may need to analyze with Office 365 Advanced eDiscovery will live in Office 365.
-With the Non-Office 365 content import feature in Advanced eDiscovery you can upload documents that don't live in Office 365 into a working set so it is analyzed with Advanced eDiscovery.
+With the Non-Office 365 content import feature in Advanced eDiscovery you can upload documents that don't live in Office 365 into a review set so it is analyzed with Advanced eDiscovery.
 This procedure shows you how to bring your non-Office 365 documents into Advanced eDiscovery for analysis.

 >[!Note]
 >Advanced eDiscovery requires an Office 365 E3 with the Advanced Compliance add-on or an E5 subscription for your organization.
 If you don't have that plan and want to try Advanced eDiscovery, you can sign up for a trial of Office 365 Enterprise E5.